-The Japan Institute can be best understood as the next evolution of Portland Japanese Garden.
-These sibling organizations share a vision – to be a leading global voice for cultural understanding, in pursuit of a more peaceful, sustainable world.
+Japan Institute and Portland Japanese Garden share a vision – to be a leading global voice for cultural understanding, in pursuit of a more peaceful, sustainable world.

 The core of these three centers is the Garden itself, informing and responding to the programs around it.